AdobeDocs/commerce-php/src/pages/developer/prepare/extension-repository-structure.md

 ---
-group: php-developer-guide
+title: Extension Repository Structure | Commerce PHP Extensions
-title: Extension Repository Structure
+description: Use these best practices to create and organize your Adobe Commerce or and Magento Open Source component repository structure.
 ---

-## Extension Repository Structure
+# Extension repository structure

 For module, theme, and language pack component repositories, we recommend five best practices: